 Let a Professional Help You With MassHealth

-Attorney Michael Monteforte, Jr. can review your financial structure and all your legal options.
-He'll strategize with you and your spouse to enable you to keep as many assets as possible, devise ways to pass on your wealth to beneficiaries, and determine the proper approach if you have a need for MassHealth or other services later on.
-Call today for a free consultation to learn more about what our legal team can do for you.
+We can review your financial structure and all your legal options.
+Our team will strategize with you and your spouse to enable you to keep as many assets as possible, devise ways to pass on your wealth to beneficiaries, and determine the proper approach if you have a need for MassHealth or other services later on.
+Call us today at 978-657-7437 to learn more about what our legal team can do for you.